getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

     - Replays are always "live" for one hour.
 They are not eagerly closed.
     - Because this uses I/O it will block our snuba consumer from running at peak efficiency.
 Should the message be forwarded to another topic after order has been guaranteed?

-### 11. Configure ClickHouse to Swap to Disk During Large Aggregation Queries
+### 11. Configure ClickHouse to Optimize Aggregations

 **Proposal**

-`max_bytes_before_external_group_by` can be used to swap in-memory aggregations to disk.
+Use `optimize_aggregation_in_order` to limit the number of rows we need to aggregate.
+In testing this eliminates OOM errors.
+Queries complete somewhat speedily.

 **Drawbacks**

-- Timeout becomes an issue.

 **Questions**